chanzuckerberg/czid-dag/README.md

  - **output_dir_s3**: the s3 directory where the output files will be copied to.
  - **targets**: the outputs that are to be generated through dag execution.
 Each target consists of a list of files that will be copied to *output_dir_s3*
- - **steps**: the steps that will be exeucuted in order to generate the targets.
+ - **steps**: the steps that will be executed in order to generate the targets.
 For each step, the following attributes can be specified:
    * *in*: the input targets
    * *out*: the output target
    * *module*: name of python module
-   * *class*: name of python class that inherits [PipelineStep](idseq_dag/engine/pipeline_step.py)
+   * *class*: name of python class that inherits from [PipelineStep](idseq_dag/engine/pipeline_step.py)
    * *additional_files*: additional S3 files required for dag execution, i.e. reference files.
    * *additional_attributes*: additional input parameters for the pipeline class
- - **given_targets**: the list of targets that are given and directly downloadable.
+ - **given_targets**: the list of targets that are given.
+Given targets will be downloaded from S3 before the pipeline execution starts.

 The following is an example dag for generating alignment output for idseq.
-The *host_filter_out* is given, once downloaded, gsnap_out and rapsearch2_out steps will run in parallel.
-When gsnap_out and rapsearch2_out are both completed, taxon_count_out and annotated_out will be run simultaneously and the pipeline will be complete once everything is uploaded to S3.
+The *host_filter_out* is given, and once downloaded, *gsnap_out* and *rapsearch2_out* steps will run in parallel.
+When *gsnap_out* and *rapsearch2_out* are both completed, *taxon_count_out* and *annotated_out* will be run simultaneously and the pipeline will be complete once everything is uploaded to S3.

 ```
 {